Timo348/Timo348/README.md

 ## Projects

 - [Multitool Website](https://github.com/Timohub3005/Projektarbeit) - A Webpage for a school project
-- [Vanilla Plus](https://github.com/Timohub3005/Unterichtsstoff) - Some things we do in School (to share with classmates)
+- [Unterichtsstoff](https://github.com/Timohub3005/Unterichtsstoff) - Some things we do in School (to share with classmates)

   ## I work with